Thursday, November 22, 2012

 Plus, there is always the added bonus of "apple spaghetti" from the leftover peel.

-I combined granulated sugar, flour, salt and cinnamin in a small bowl, generously dusting layers of apples before dalloping the whole thing with pads of butter.
+I combined granulated sugar, flour, salt and cinnamon in a small bowl, generously dusting layers of apples before dolloping the whole thing with pads of butter.

 Finally, I gently rested the second blanket of dough atop the mound of apples, carefully tucking the edges under and pinching the seams together to seal in the juices.
 From the scraps of dough littering my cuttingboard, I cut out a small heart to adorn the top of the pie.